Perspectives on East Africa

 We are proud to have an exceptionally high rate of repeat travelers.
 For more information, we would be happy to put you in touch with a client who has traveled with us.

 Join us for an extraordinary symposium and safari program featuring a remarkable group of world-renowned wildlife experts and conservationists.
 Our 3-day symposium is in Kenya’s beautiful Central Highlands, where much of East Africa’s most important wildlife research and community-based conservation projects are taking place.
 Join us to meet these ground-breaking researchers, learn about their work, and enjoy a rare “insider’s” look at their fascinating projects, such as Dr. Laurence Frank’s Laikipia Predator Project, which encourages coexistence of people, lions, and livestock.
 Our symposium will be held at the historic Mount Kenya Safari Club, set at the base of Mt.
 Kenya and one of East Africa’s most elegant accommodations.
-Presentations by our luminary Guest Speakers will be interspersed with excursions to the Ol Pejeta Sanctuary, home to the Jane Goodall Institute’s chimp sanctuary as well as the largest black rhino sanctuary in East Africa, to Guest Speaker Laurence Frank’s project at Mpala Research Centre, and to the Mount Kenya Wildlife Conservancy, where the endangered forest antelope, the bongo, is being bred for reintroduction to Mt.
+Presentations by our luminary Guest Speakers will be interspersed with excursions to the Ol Pejeta Sanctuary, home to a chimp sanctuary founded by the Jane Goodall Institute as well as the largest black rhino sanctuary in East Africa, to Guest Speaker Laurence Frank’s project at Mpala Research Centre, and to the Mount Kenya Wildlife Conservancy, where the endangered forest antelope, the bongo, is being bred for reintroduction to Mt.
 Kenya.
 The symposium is offered in cojunction with special safaris to the best wildlife destinations in the region, making this a once-in-a-lifetime experience of East Africa.

 The Guest Speakers